 The Alberta Mentorship Program

 Both this experience with informal mentorship and my MA in Intercultural Communication has fit so perfectly into our work on the Alberta Mentorship Program (AMP).
 AMP is a joint project of mentorship and employment organizations and the Alberta and federal governments, that was started in 2019.
-The program is lead by a stakeholder advisory committee that is overseeing the development of this website and pilot programs with two Alberta community organizations.
+The program is led by a stakeholder advisory committee that is overseeing the development of this website and pilot programs with two Alberta community organizations.

 My primary role has been to develop the content for the AMP website.
 Our goal was to create a freely accessible website that addresses all stages of a mentorship program.
 The website focuses on providing information and tools to organizations that offer mentorship programs in rural and small urban communities.
 The primary goal is to support programs for newcomers to Canada looking for career help.
 But we recognize that the resources on the website could support mentorship programs for other target audiences and mentorship program goals.